 - Take the drug for a non-medical reason

 Types of prescription drugs that are most often abused include:

 - Opioid pain relievers

-- Medicine used to treat attention deficit hyperactivity disorder
+- Stimulant medications used to treat attention deficit hyperactivity disorder

 The most commonly abused OTC drugs are cough and cold medicine that have dextromethorphan, which in high doses can make you feel drunk or intoxicated.

 This illegal drug is the natural version of manmade prescription opioid narcotics.
 Heroin gives you a rush of good feelings at first.
 But when it wears off, everything slows down.
 You’ll move and think more slowly, and you may have chills, nausea, and nervousness.
 You may feel a strong need to take more heroin to feel better.

 This drug speeds up your whole body.
 When you use cocaine, you may talk, move, or think very fast.
 You may feel happy and full of energy.
 But your mood may then shift to anger.
 You may feel like someone is out to get you.
 It can cause you to do things that don’t make sense.